Germany face crunch Sweden clash as Belgium eye knockouts

-Germany can ill afford another slip-up when they take on Sweden at the World Cup on Saturday, as the defending champions attempt to follow Brazil's lead by belatedly springing into life.
+Germany could face an ignominious first-round exit from the World Cup in Russia unless they rediscover the form that propelled them to glory in Brazil in 2014 in a crunch match against Sweden on Saturday.

-Germany can ill afford another slip-up when they take on Sweden at the World Cup on Saturday, as the defending champions attempt to follow Brazil's lead by belatedly springing into life.
+Germany could face an ignominious first-round exit from the World Cup in Russia unless they rediscover the form that propelled them to glory in Brazil in 2014 in a crunch match against Sweden on Saturday.

-Joachim Loew's side slumped to a 1-0 defeat against Mexico in their opening Group F match, paying the price for a calamitous first half in a performance that drew stinging, widespread criticism.
+Joachim Loew's defending champions slumped to a 1-0 defeat against Mexico in their opening Group F match, paying the price for a calamitous first half in a performance that drew stinging criticism.

-Lothar Matthaeus, the 1990 World Cup-winning captain, said he hadn't seen a Germany team "so weak at a big tournament for a long time" following the loss in Moscow.
+Lothar Matthaeus, the 1990 World Cup-winning captain, said he had not seen a Germany team "so weak at a big tournament for a long time" following the loss in Moscow.

-"Everyone is ready to fight for their lives," said striker Timo Werner, who is again set to lead the Germany attack.
+"Everyone is ready to fight for their lives," said forward Timo Werner, who is again set to lead the Germany attack.

-With 10 World Cup goals to his name, Germany will also expect more from Thomas Mueller at his third finals appearance.
+With 10 World Cup goals to his name, Germany will also expect more from Thomas Mueller at his third World Cup.

-Sweden beat the Koreans 1-0 to join Mexico at the top of the section, but a stomach bug has prevented three players -- Pontus Jansson, Filip Helander and Marcus Rohden -- from travelling to Sochi.
+Sweden beat the Koreans 1-0 to join Mexico at the top of the section, but a stomach bug prevented three players -- Pontus Jansson, Filip Helander and Marcus Rohden -- from initially travelling to Sochi with the rest of the squad.

-They could yet make the trip separately, with Sweden also hoping Victor Lindelof can return after sitting out the opener due to an illness of his own.
+Sweden are also hoping Victor Lindelof can return after sitting out the opener due to an illness of his own.

 "This is really what you spend your whole career and life working towards.
 It is an extraordinary opportunity to be involved in a World Cup match like this," said Sweden boss Janne Andersson.